gilbertorgit/vjunos_kvm/lab1_byot/examples/README.md

 **Currently supported roles:**
 * CORE: Applies baseline configuration to the device.
-* CORE, REFLECTOR: Configures the device with baseline settings and creates the BGP Router Reflector role.
+* CORE,REFLECTOR: Configures the device with baseline settings and creates the BGP Router Reflector role.
-* VR: Future use - The script does not take any action for this role.
+* VR: The script does not take any action for this role.
-* DC: Future use - The script does not take any action for this role.
+* DC: The script does not take any action for this role.
 These roles define the specific configuration and actions performed by the script.
 The CORE role applies the baseline configuration, while the CORE, REFLECTOR role additionally configures the device as a BGP Router Reflector.
 The VR and DC roles are reserved for future use and are currently not utilized by the script.